National Medal of Technology and Innovation awarded to Syngenta plant research pioneer Mary-Dell Chilton

 In the late 1970s and early 1980s, Ms. Chilton took inspiration from nature to transfer a naturally occurring Agrobacterium into the gene of a tobacco plant.
 She led a collaborative research study at Washington University in St. Louis, and although the GM tobacco she worked on never made it to market, that’s where she figured out how to do it.

 “DNA was the driving force of my interest from the beginning of my graduate studies in the early 1960s,” she explains in a biography published on the Syngenta website.
-“The question of whether genes could be transferred to a higher plant was then a burning topic. »
+“The question of whether genes might be transferred to a higher plant was then a burning topic. »

 Ms. Chilton is widely recognized as one of the founders of modern plant biotechnology, having demonstrated, with her research teams, that Agrobacterium is an efficient vehicle for DNA transfer and producing the first transgenic plant.
 His innovative work in academia and the private sector ultimately led to the development and commercialization of biotechnology crops, which help farmers effectively manage insect pests, disease complexes, weed pressure and abiotic stress , which results in increased yields, profitability and efficiency.